 How Will A Telemedicine Consultation Work?

 We are using video calling software called Whereby to provide some of these consultations.
 This can be accessed on your phone or a tablet.
 There are some circumstances where this may not be appropriate e.g. if it is windy or poor reception.
-In addition some clients prefer not to use video calling and in these circumstances we will often use a combination of phone, video and photographs.
+In these circumstances we will often use a combination of phone, video and photographs.

 The vet will ring you on the same day as your query as soon as they are available to carry out the remote examination and send the link at this stage if you require a video call.

-If you are having a video consult rather than a phone call please ensure you are in a well-lit area, and that you have another person with you in case two hands are needed to show us specific parts of your horse.
+If you are having a video consult rather than a phone call please ensure you are in a well-lit area.
+It’s useful to have another person with you in case two hands are needed.
 Please also ensure that you have your horses passport available for us to see.

 If possible please send us any photos and videos in advance of the appointment to email@example.com with your contact details.
 Please ensure you have booked your consultation before doing this to avoid confusion for our teams.